Approx. Time Difference

 Do not contact the International Studies Office before departure.

-Once you are abroad, the on-site UC Visiting Professor and the Center for International Cooperation in Education (CICE) office will be your contacts for all matters.
+Once you are abroad, the on-site UC Visiting Professor and the International Center (IC) will be your contacts for all matters.
 Among other things, the UC Visiting Professor provides support with academic matters, program logistics, and personal issues.
 The Study Center is located in the Faculty of International Studies Office.

 Office of the Faculty of International Studies

 The Office of the Faculty of International Studies (OFIS) is the main office for UC students.
 OFIS is responsible for curricular and related academic matters.
 Notices and messages from professors are posted on the bulletin board in this office.
 You can borrow textbooks and travel literature.